kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ##  p2web$serializeToStaticFast('demo_pbmc.bin', verbose=TRUE)
 ```

+The more in-depth demo regarding the web application and how it is used can be found (here)[https://www.youtube.com/watch?v=xzpG1ZYE4Og].

 You can view the offline app by pointing your browser to http://pklab.med.harvard.edu/nikolas/pagoda2/frontend/current/pagodaLocal/index.html

 The file can also be shared by uploading it to a web server and be viewed remotely by navigating to the following URL: http://pklab.med.harvard.edu/nikolas/pagoda2/frontend/current/pagodaURL/index.html?fileURL= [URL TO FILE]